Mixed Conditional

 3. Future Action with Past Result

-This function is a little more complicated than the other two, so let's explain it with an example.
+Let's explain this function with an example.
 Imagine that you are a soccer player and tomorrow you have an important match.
 You will probably stay home the night before the match, eat a healthy dinner, and try to be well-rested.
 So you might say:

 Here, the person means: I am not staying up late because I have an important match tomorrow.